selwynpolit/d9book/book/nodes-and-fields.md

 $audience = $node->get('field_tks_audience')->getString();
 ```

-If you want the human readable value, you can use the combination of `getFieldDefinition()->getSetting('allowed_values') which returns an array of possible results indexed by the key:
+If you want the human-readable value, you can use the combination of `getFieldDefinition()->getSetting('allowed_values') which returns an array of possible results indexed by the key:

 ```php
 $audience_key = $citation_node->field_tks_audience->value;